oiivantsov/hsl-substack/README.md

 ---

-### Making It Real-Time
+## Making It Real-Time

-The real-time part was the most intresting.
+The real-time processing was the most interesting part.

-This Spark job listens to Kafka, aggregates events in 5-minute windows (sliding every 30 s), and publishes fresh KPIs to Prometheus every 15 s.
+Spark job listens to Kafka, aggregates events in 5-minute windows (sliding every 30 s), and publishes fresh KPIs to Prometheus every 15 s.
 Grafana then reads them from Prometheus and updates with sub-minute latency.

 Start a tiny HTTP server and define gauges: